 Questions & Answers

-"How high up has he heaved his heavy hoe?".is this and example of puns?
+"How high up has he heaved his heavy hoe?"
+Is this an example of a pun?

-Where's the play on words?
-That's what a pun is.
-Your example has a lot of assonances (the words beginning with "h") but I can't see the play on words.
+A pun is a play on words.
+Your example has a lot of alliteration (the words beginning with "h") without the play on words.